FallibleInc/blog/_posts/2016-04-12-full-credit-card-leak-bug-payment-gateway.md

 Our previous post contained a list of companies, all of them using one or more of these systems.
 The list was obtained from the customer profile list of the respective vulnerable gateways.
 Even after explicitly specifying that these companies were not vulnerable by themselves and are using a vulnerable payment system, they were more interested in denial and intimadation rather than finding the root cause and getting it fixed.

-We were inundated by calls from ecommerce companies, payment gateways, PCI-DSS certifying agencies, card providers and journalists but we did not dislose the bug or the companies to any of them, even when some of them threatened to sue us (for nothing obviously).
-One surprising set of calls we got was from ethical hackers who kept on defending the companies that were leaking user data (wonder what was ethical about their defense).
-A PCI-DSS certification agency even went on to say that it was OK to leak any customer personal data as long as it did not invlove complete credit card details.
+We were inundated by calls from ecommerce companies, payment gateways, PCI-DSS certifying agencies, card providers and journalists but we did not disclose the bug or the companies to any of them, even when some of them threatened to sue us (for nothing obviously).
+One surprising set of calls we got was from ethical hackers who kept on defending the companies that were leaking user data (wonder what was ethical about their defence).
+A PCI-DSS certification agency even went on to say that it was OK to leak any customer personal data as long as it did not involve complete credit card details.